DavidABau/Human-AI-Coherence-Corpus/Tools/START-HERE.md

 These tools are designed for **real-time human interaction**, not theory.

+These are the parts of HACC designed for everyday life.

 They are self-contained and usable independently.

 ### “No prior corpus knowledge required”